7 Signs You’re Drinking Too Much Coffee

 You feel anxious

 Ruminating about an upcoming event or deadline can fuel your desire to grab a comforting mug of java.
 Yet, the National Institute of Mental Health recommends that people who suffer from anxiety avoid caffeine.
 Why?
 Too much coffee can actually worsen the effects of anxiety, either by robbing you of proper sleep or triggering your flight or fight response.
 In a 1990 study published in Psychosomatic Medicine, 25 men were given a moderate dose of caffeine or a placebo before a stressful task.
 The men, who were all regular coffee drinkers, had higher blood pressure, stress hormones, and about double the reported stress level with the caffeine compared with the placebo.
+Find out if drinking black coffee is good for you.

 Your stomach hurts